ajantis/simple-sample-service/README.md

 =====================

 This simple service is designed to hash strings.
 That's it: "Hashing-as-a-Service".
-It accepts batch requests with a set of strings to hash.
+It accepts batch requests with a list of strings to hash.
+It returns a list of hashes of that strings (in the same order).

 How To Run